 I am somewhat unorthodox, curious what's here, and tall

-b) Clerks, Shawshank Redemption, M by Fritz Lang, things likely to be shown at a Drexel theatre, like Bubba Ho Tep, Big Lewbowski, Very Long Engagement, Your Friends & Neighbors, some of the classics like North by Northwest, High Noon, Casablanca or Monty Python...
-As for TV: West Wing, Lost, Northern Exposure, Firefly, Buffy, ST:TNG, Rome, Boardwalk Empire, BSG, Bab5, Real Time with Bill Maher, BBC's Coupling, Blackadder, Doctor Who, Daria, any reality series PBS hosted that ended with the suffix "House" (1900 House, Colonial House, Manor House - about the only reality tv I can stand anymore), Gilmore Girls (I miss the banter and the writing), My So-Called Life (I'm a child of the '90s, and you can't tell me it wasn't good tv), Downton Abbey, The Wire (just as much because it reminds me a little bit of home, as because I probably fall into that category of white people who love it)
+b) Clerks, Shawshank Redemption, M by Fritz Lang, things likely to be shown at the Gateway, like Bubba Ho Tep, Big Lewbowski, Very Long Engagement, Moonlight, Your Friends & Neighbors, some of the classics like North by Northwest, High Noon, Casablanca or Monty Python...
+As for TV: Northern Exposure, Firefly, Buffy, ST:TNG, Rome, Boardwalk Empire, BSG, Bab5, BBC's Coupling, Blackadder, Doctor Who, Daria, any reality series PBS hosted that ended with the suffix "House" (1900 House, Colonial House, Manor House - about the only reality tv I can stand), Gilmore Girls (I miss the banter and the writing, but not the reboot, eyee), My So-Called Life (I'm a child of the '90s, and you can't tell me it wasn't good tv), Downton Abbey, Indian Summers, The Wire (just as much because it reminds me a little bit of home, as because I probably fall into that category of white people who love it), currently enjoying The Good Place, and The Expanse

 c)this, I can nanter on for days.
 Suffice to say anything that involves some artistic talent and endeavour - none of the new pap that's killed hip-hop, or ruined country from the likes of Johnny Cash.
 Make me a mix CD, and we'll see.